With the world becoming more tech savy and internet dependent, the role of System Administrator is becoming increasingly valuable.

 Do not just write "Solaris 2.6", but write what you have achieved using that particular program.

 Each pile is then given to a recruiter or the person who does understand the technology and who you will probably be working with.

 So the rest of your sysadmin resume must be crafted in a language that best suits them.

 Many people do not regard the clerk and hence face chances of their resume not reaching the hiring manager.

-The Objective/Summary Statement" at the top of your resume is what the clerk reads.
-Make sure you administrator resume has one, and make it a good one.
+The HR cleark reads your Objective/Summary Section which is at the top of your resume.
+Make sure you administrator resume has one, and make an out standing resume.
 For more admin resume examples tailored according to your target job you may use Hiration's online resume builder.

 How to write a sysadmin resume?